-Ireland's housing crisis continues with the possibility of purchasing a home moving further and further away from the vast majority of the population, as costs escalate dramatically.
-Homelessness has been slightly reduced but both current and planned social housing provision is far less than what is required.
+Ireland's housing crisis continues with the possibility of purchasing a home moving further and further away from the vast majority of the population as costs escalated dramatically.
+Homelessness has been reduced but social housing provision is far less than what is required.
 Rents continue to be exorbitant.